vertica/vertica-kubernetes/DEVELOPER.md

 This repo contains the following directories and files:

 - `docker-vertica/`: files that build a Vertica server container.
 This container is designed for [Administration Tools (admintools)](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.

-  The build process requires that you provide a Vertica RPM package that is version 11.0.0 or higher.

 - `docker-vertica-v2/`: files that build the v2 Vertica server container.
 This container is designed for vclusterops deployments.
 - `docker-operator/`: files that build the [VerticaDB operator](https://docs.vertica.com/latest/en/containerized/db-operator/) container.
 - `docker-vlogger/`: files that build the vlogger sidecar container that sends the contents of `vertica.log` to STDOUT.
-- `scripts/`: scripts that run Makefile targets and execute end-to-end (e2e) tests with tools in this repository.
+- `scripts/`: scripts that run Makefile targets and execute end-to-end (e2e) tests.
 - `api/`: defines the custom resource definition (CRD) spec.
 - `pkg/`: includes all packages for the operator.
 - `cmd/`: source code for all executables in this repository.